Yacine-YA/Pseudo-Random/README.md

 For the moment I found and code only two  idea:

--I) Use nano-second timestamp
+- I) Use nano-second timestamp

--II) Linear congruential generator (with time using)
+- II) Linear congruential generator (with time using)